RebornedTwice/elysium/README.md

 **Will I get banned using Elysium?**
 ```
     > Elysium is and will remain fully undetected, so you won't ever have to worry about being banned!
+    > If any player gets banned, we will look into it.
+Often, the game might update, resulting in something being patched.
+    > While Elysium is undetected, you are not.
+So be aware of ban waves as you can get caught in one of them.
 ```
 # Other
 **Why should you choose Elysium?**